fbpx

 Storing these apples is not too difficult.
 While you can store them in a fruit bowl or basket on your kitchen counter, they have a longer and better shelf life if you store them in your refrigerator.
 They should be kept away from other fruits and vegetables to reduce the levels of ethylene, which speeds up aging in produce.

-Jazz apples in blue jazz apple crates
+Jazz Apples in blue jazz apple crates

 Growing Jazz apples

 Jazz brand apple trees are protected by ENZA and production is reserved for commercial growers.
-Home gardeners cannot purchase one to put in their yards.
-This sweet apple variety and other “club” types of apples remain under patent.
+Home gardeners cannot purchase one to put in their yards yet.
+If you like the flavor of Jazz apples, consider growing a similar sweet-tart variety such as Honeycrisp.

-“JAZZ™ apples are responsibly grown under license from ENZA ™ by specially selected growers.
+โ€œJAZZโ„ข apples are responsibly grown under license from ENZA โ„ข by specially selected growers.
 Annual investment in Research and Development optimizes growing and storage practices.
 Technical support to supply chain partners ensures our best practices & stringent quality standards are consistently achieved.
-The T&G ™ Global model guarantees that JAZZ™ apples will be consistent in taste, texture and appearance.”
+The T&G โ„ข Global model guarantees that JAZZโ„ข apples will be consistent in taste, texture and appearance.โ€

-JAZZ™ Growers
+JAZZโ„ข Growers

-When growing Jazz Apples, it takes 4 to 5 years before the tree begins producing fruit.
+When growing Jazz apples, it takes 4 to 5 years before the tree begins producing fruit.
 Apples grown in the northern hemisphere are available in October through April, while the ones grown in the southern hemisphere fill the demands in March through September.

-While Jazz Apples were created and grown in New Zealand, they are not restricted to that country anymore.
+While Jazz apples were created and grown in New Zealand, they are not restricted to that country anymore.
 Jazz apples are grown and made available worldwide.
-In any of the other countries that they are grown in, ENZA is still diligent about keeping Jazz Apples pure and natural.
+In any of the other countries that they are grown in, ENZA is still diligent about keeping them pure and natural.
 The other countries they are grown in are Australia, France, Chile, Italy, the United States, the UK, Switzerland, and Austria.
 This blend of countries is perfect because it allows them to be grown in both hemispheres.

-Jazz apples
+Jazz Apples

 Recipes with Jazz apples

 Because of their balance of flavors, Jazz apples are a great option for many recipes that require apples.
 Their sweetness lends itself to more savory dishes.
 They complement tuna salads very well, so you can have them next to it or chopped up in the salad.
 Add them to nearly any salad for a little extra sweetness and crunch.
-They have a high nutritional value, so you will not regret sweetening your dishes with Jazz Apples.

 Here are some tasty recipes for your Jazz Apples: